-An alternative to gather a significant portion of the existing population (95% or more) and implement fertility control treatments only, without removal of excess wild horses was modeled using a three-year gather/treatment interval over a 11-year period, in the WinEquus software.
+An alternative to gather a significant portion of the existing population (95% or more) and implement fertility control treatments only, without removal of excess wild horses was modeled using a threeyear gather/treatment interval over a 11-year period, in the WinEquus software.
 Based on this modeling, this alternative would not result in attainment of the AML range for the NWHR and the wild horse population would continue to have an average population growth rate of 12.3% to 19.4%, adding to the current wild horse overpopulation, albeit at a slower rate of growth.
 In 11 years and 100 trials, the lowest number of 0 to 20+ year-old horses ever obtained was 727 and the highest was 5827.
 In half the trials, the minimum population size in 11 years was less than 865 and the maximum was less than 3842.
 The average population size across 11 years ranged from 1323 to 2767.
 With the average population size, this would lead to approximately 660 mares at a minimum that would need to be treated each gather and this would still leave the average population of wild horses over 4 times above the low-end AML.
 It is important to understand that in this scenario, each time a wild horse is gathered it is counted, even though the same wild horse may be gathered multiple times during the 11-year period.
-In the modeling software, each time a wild horse is treated with a fertility control vaccine, it is counted even though the same wild horse may be treated multiple times over the 11-year period.
+And each time wild horse is treated with PZP-22, it is counted even though the same wild horse may be treated multiple times over the 11-year period.

-This alternative would not bring the wild horse population back to AML, would allow the wild horse population to continue to grow even further in excess of AML, would require significant and repeated handling of wild horses, and would allow resource concerns to further escalate.
+This alternative would not bring the wild horse population back to AML, would allow the wild horse population to continue to grow even further in excess of AML, and would allow resource concerns to further escalate.
 Implementation of this alternative would result in increased gather and fertility control costs without achieving a thriving natural ecological balance or resource management objectives.
 This alternative would not meet the purpose and need and therefore was eliminated from further consideration.

-2.3.3 Field Darting with ZonaStat-H (Native PZP Vaccine) and Gonacon
+2.3.3 Field Darting with ZonaStat-H (Native PZP) and Gonacon

 This alternative was eliminated from further consideration due to the difficulties inherent in darting wild horses in the project area.
 Field darting of wild horses works in small areas with good access where animals are acclimated to the presence of people who come to watch and photograph them.
 The size of the NWHR is very large (1,300,000 acres) and many areas do not have access.
 Access to military lands and the lack of approachability on the NWHR are such that it is not expected that delivering vaccine dose via darting could be possible with any regularity.
-Horse behavior within this HMA limits their approachability/accessibility, so that the number of mares expected to be treatable via darting would be insufficient to control growth.
+The presence of water sources within the Range make it almost impossible to restrict wild horse access to be able to dart horses consistently.
+Horse behavior limits their approachability/accessibility, so that the number of mares expected to be treatable via darting would be insufficient to control growth.
 BLM would have difficulties keeping records of animals that have been treated due to common and similar colors and patterns.
-This formulation of PZP vaccine, and Gonacon also require a booster given every year following treatment to maintain the highest level of efficacy.
-Annual darting of wild horses in large areas can be very difficult, if not impossible, to replicate and would be unreliable.
-For these reasons, this alternative was determined to not be an effective or feasible method for applying population controls to wild horses from the NWHR and was eliminated from detailed analysis.
+This formulation of PZP and Gonacon also requires a booster given every year following treatment to maintain the highest level of efficacy.
+Annual darting of wild horses in large areas can be very difficult to replicate and would be unreliable.
+For these reasons, this alternative was determined to not be an effective or feasible method applying population controls to wild horses from the NWHR.